Frontage road: Advantages

 There are several advantages to using frontage roads.
 One advantage is to separate local traffic from through traffic.
 When frontage roads are lacking in an urban area, the highway is used as a local road, reducing speeds and increasing congestion.
+Another advantage is to provide an alternative when the highway is closed or obstructed.

-Another advantage occurs when the highway is closed or just obstructed.
-This pushes traffic off the highway.
-Where an urban area has frontage roads, the traffic can easily bypass the obstruction or closure on the frontage road.
-Where an urban area has no frontage road, traffic is diverted onto and congests local roads, since there is no formal (frontage road) alternative.
+The existence of a frontage road can also be a catalyst for development, and property values along the highway often increase after the construction of frontage roads.

 Disadvantages

 There are also some disadvantages to using frontage roads.
 When frontage roads are used without controlling the access to the primary road, at every intersection where an intersecting road runs across the primary, the number of conflict points increases one fold for each frontage road, since each frontage road is itself another intersection.
 A highway with frontage roads can be difficult for pedestrians to cross, for a variety of reasons including, but not limited to when neither the primary road nor the crossing is elevated, or gaps in traffic are few and the intervals between those gaps is long.
 Such examples include: